-Most solutions provide a “free” option of their offerings, usually with some limitations, but that you can use if: a) the functionality of the free product is enough for you; or b) you want to test if the solution will work for you before committing to it.
+Most solutions provide a “free” option of their offerings, usually with some limitations, but that you can use if: a) the functionality of the free product is enough for you, or b) you want to test if the solution will work for you before committing to it.

-Almost all solutions will ask you to create an account in the product’s website in order to be able to manage your devices/network and to tailor what portion of the Internet you want to filter from your children.
+Almost all solutions will ask you to create an account on the product’s website in order to be able to manage your devices/network and to tailor what portion of the Internet you want to filter from your children.

-Whatever solution you choose for your web filtering needs, it is advisable to always discuss with your children what monitoring tools you are using and reasons behind your decision to protect their Internet access.
+Whatever solution you choose for your web filtering needs, it is advisable to always discuss with your children what monitoring tools you are using and the reasons behind your decision to protect their Internet access.
 Web filtering is usually part of a set of “household rules” on how to use the Internet.

 District Email Archive

-As you know, the Technology Department provides email addresses to both, staff and students of the District.
+The Technology Department provides email addresses to both, staff and students of the District.

 By law, the school must archive all email communications of their staff (on their school issued email address).
-And while the law does not require the archival of student email (for those schools that offer email addresses to their students), the NH-V school district has decided to archive student email communications for the protection and convenience of the students and their parents/guardians.
+And while the law does not require the archival of student email (for those schools that offer email addresses to their students), the district has decided to archive student email communications for the protection and convenience of the students and their parents/guardians.

 Graduating seniors typically have access to their email for about a month after graduation.
 And we keep their accounts retrievable for about six months after graduation.
 Recent graduates can request from their former Guidance counselor access to their accounts during this initial period after graduation.